CERTCC/Vultron/docs/reference/formal_protocol/conclusion.md

 ### Ordering Preferences

-???+ note inline end "Notation"
+!!! tip inline end "Notation"

     The symbol $\prec$ is read as *precedes*.